Masters - all

 MEF - elective

 |Course supervisors:|| PhDr.
 Jiří Kukačka Ph.D.

 Studenmund, A. H. (2016).
 Using Econometrics: A Practical Guide.
 Pearson Education, 7th Edition, pdf

 (e-book 7th Global Ed. from 2017 or 6th International Ed. from 2014 also possible).

 Wooldridge, J. M. (2016).
 Introductory Econometrics: A Modern Approach.
 Cengage, 6th Edition, pdf

 (5th Ed. from 2012 or 7th Ed. from 2018 also possible).

-The objective of the course is to revise and systematize students' econometrics knowledge.
-First, we will recapitulate the essentials of statistics and afterwards, we will mainly focus on the practical applications of econometric techniques.
-For most of the semester we will be discussing the linear regression model and its Ordinary Least Squares (OLS) estimation, a simple, yet very powerful method in every economist’s toolbox.
-During the course we will together go through the basics of econometrics: from the statistical background through the theory and intuition behind the OLS estimation; properties of OLS; hypotheses testing; the linear regression model assumptions, their potential violations, and proper remedies; to some advanced topics such as the issue of endogeneity.
-For a good understanding of the limitations of the regression analysis, the issue of causality will be repeatedly discussed.
-Each topic will be backed up with an applied example and practised during seminars.
+The objective of the course is to establish, revise, and systematize students' econometrics knowledge.
+First, we will recapitulate the essentials of statistics, and afterward, we will mainly focus on the practical applications of econometric techniques.
+For most of the semester, we will be discussing the linear regression model and its Ordinary Least Squares (OLS) estimation, a simple yet powerful method in every economist's toolbox.
+During the course, we will together go through the basics of econometrics: from the statistical background through the theory and intuition behind the OLS estimation; properties of OLS; hypotheses testing; the linear regression model assumptions, their potential violations, and proper remedies; to some advanced topics such as the issue of endogeneity or logistic regression.
+For a good understanding of the limitations of the regression analysis, we will repeatedly discuss the issue of causality.
+Each topic will be backed up with an applied example and practiced during seminars.